Doctor insights on:

 Long time: Hpv is nearly ubiquitous, and most people will clear it without intervention.
 However, some people will not clear the virus and in a small number of patients the virus can be causative for some cancers, including oropharyngeal cancer (largely tonsil and base of tongue).
 This process is thought to take a long time, on the order of years. ...Read more

 - Talk to a doctor live online for free

 - How long does it take to get oral cancer from chewing tobacco?

-- Does chewing tobacco cause gout?
+- How does chewing tobacco cause cancer?

-- Does chewing tobacco cause acne?
+- Does chewing tobacco cause cancer?

 - Talk to a oncologist online for free